boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 **Chart Type**: This allows you to switch the widget view from the current chart type to another chart type.

-**Secondary Axis**: By default, the configured field is plotted as the primary axis if you enable this option, the selected field will be plotted as the secondary axis.
+**Secondary Axis**: By default, the configured field is plotted as the primary axis.
+If you enable this option, the selected field will be plotted as the secondary axis.

 #### Enable Animation